 Client: 3FI (The Nature Conservancy, WA Department of Fish and Wildlife)

-Case Study: Peak provided facilitation services for seven years to the Farms Fish and Flood Initiative (3FI)—a multi-interest group pioneering mutually-beneficial approaches to saving farmland, restoring salmon runs, and reducing flood risk.
+Case Study: Peak provided facilitation and project development services for seven years to the Farms Fish and Flood Initiative (3FI)—a multi-interest group pioneering mutually-beneficial approaches to saving farmland, restoring salmon runs, and reducing flood risk.